wrench-project/wrench/doc/wrench_101.md

 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml --wrench-full-log
 ~~~~~~~~~~~~~

-The logging output now contains output produces by all the simulated
+The logging output now contains output produced by all the simulated
 running processed.
 More details on logging capabilities are displayed when
 passing the `--help-logs` command-line argument to your simulator.
 Log
 category names are attached to `*.cpp` files in the simulator code, the